Topic: DMD0225

 DLV3 = 006 (0x0006)

-Remote Password - the WX instruction requires that an communication session be established with the remote Do-more CPU before the data write operations can be processed.
-Depending on how the remote system is configured, this may require the user to enter the password for the User Account to allow the session to be established.
+Remote Password : the WX instruction requires that a communication session be established with the remote Do-more CPU before the data write operations can be processed.
+Depending on how the remote system is configured, this may require the user to enter the password for the User Account on the target CPU to allow the session to be established.

 If a remote password is selected, the connection will be made using the password specified below.
 If that account exists on the remote system AND that account has Write Data privilege the connection will be made and the write data operations will be processed.
 If a connection cannot be made using the specified the password the connection cannot be established and the WX operation will fail.
 If the account specified by the password does NOT have Write Data privilege the write data operations cannot be processed.